dimdub34/intergen/cprinter.md

 ### Data collection

-- During the 2024 *Nuits des chercheurs* and the 2024 *Fête de la Science* (Montpellier).
-- Participants included students and members of the general public.
-- Experiment implemented on tablets.
-- 5 generations.
+- same set-up as previous experiment (5 generations, 3P IGG).
 - Strategy method : participants took decisions for generation 1, generations 2–4, and generation 5 (no future value).
-- Generations constructed ex post, after individual decisions were collected.
+- Generations were constructed ex post, after individual decisions were collected.
 - Participants were paid according to their extraction decisions, by bank transfer.

 ---